speakeasy-api/openapi-reference-documentation/reference/workflows.md

 |---------------------|--------------------------------------------------|----------|
 | `sourceDescriptions` | [[Source Description Object](#source-description-object)] | ✅        |

-An array of [Source Description Objects](#source-description-object) defining the OpenAPI or other documents containing the operations referenced by the workflows.
+An array of [source description objects](#source-description-object) defining the OpenAPI or other documents containing the operations referenced by the workflows.
 The array must contain at least one source.

 ```yaml workflows.yaml
 sourceDescriptions: